-Once testing is performed, we can help you determine the best course of treatment through Oral Immunotherapy (OIT), and discuss your options.
+Once testing is performed, we can help you determine the best course of treatment through Oral Immunotherapy (OIT), food allergy drops, or Palfzoria.

-Skin tests involve lightly pricking the skin with a tiny drop of the liquid food allergen.
+Our primary method for testing food allergies is with a skin test.
+Food allergy skin tests involve lightly pricking the skin with a tiny drop of the liquid food allergen.
 This is not painful.
-Some patients even think it tickles!
+Some patients even say it tickles!

-After about 20 minutes, we’re able to see the results by measuring the reaction on the skin.
+About 20 minutes after the application of the skin test, we’re able to see the results by measuring the reaction on the skin.
 This can range from just a bit of redness to a raised “mosquito bite” looking bump.
 A raised bump generally indicates an allergic reaction and that treatment may be necessary.

-Food allergy blood testing detects and measures the amount of allergen-specific antibodies in your blood.
+If needed, the provider may suggest a blood test.
+Food allergy blood testing detects and measures the amount of allergen-specific antibodies in the blood.
 Test results are usually available in 1-2 weeks.
 An outside lab tests the blood sample and sends the results to our specialists at Aspire Allergy & Sinus.